NBISweden/workshop-reproducible-research/docs/jupyter.md

 What **is** a Jupyter notebook?
 Let's look a little at the notebook we're currently working in.
 Jupyter Notebook saves it every minute or so, so you will already have it available.
 We can be a little meta and do this from within the notebook itself.
 We do it by running some shell commands in the third code cell instead of Python code.
 This very handy functionality is possible by prepending the command with `!`.
 Try `!ls` to list the files in the current directory.

 Aha, we have a new file called `Untitled.ipynb`!
+This is our notebook.
 Look at the first ten lines of the file by using `!head Untitled.ipynb`.
 Seems like it's just a plain old JSON file.
 Since it's a text file it's suitable for version control with for example Git.
 It turns out that GitHub and Jupyter notebooks are the best of friends, as we will see more of later.
 This switching between languages and whatever-works mentality is very prominent within the Jupyter notebook community.

 Variables defined in cells become variables in the global namespace.
 You can therefore share information between cells.
 Try to define a function or variable in one cell and use it in the next.
 For example: